JumaJuiceTime/CairnHack/adventures/conversions/through-ultans-door-1.md

 A king feeds swans into a spaghetti press, squeezing out strands of light

-8 HP, 2 Armor, 6 DEX, slaps (d6 Blast)
+8 HP, 2 Armor, 6 AGL, slaps (d6 Blast)

 - Once approached melts into a shimmering puddle of slime and commences attack
 - Hungers for the substance of dreams